hdsouza-ms/teams-powerapps-app-templates/Perspectives/README.md

 Benefits of using the Perspectives app:

-- Create discussions.
+- Create discussions
-- Interact with colleagues.
+- Interact with colleagues
-- Find interesting discussions.
+- Find interesting discussions
-- Flag recommended discussions.
+- Flag recommended discussions

 ## Trademarks